 - Since we are using braising cuts in this recipe we need to increase the marinate time to help break down the meat since we'll cooking it hot and fast.
 Feel free to cut the stew meat or alternate into smaller pieces to increase the surface area.

-- Combine Grated Pear through Chili Paste or Gochujang on ingredients list into a zip lock bag or vacuum bag and mix together until incorporated
+- Combine all marinade ingredients from Grated Pear through Chili Paste/Gochujang on ingredients list into a zip lock bag or vacuum bag and mix together until incorporated

 - Add beef to bag and seal removing as much air as possible.